A new study has found that women are more likely than men to report having a best friend.

 Evolutionary selection pressures

 These differences show that men and women view best-friend relationships very differently.
-This strongly suggests, the authors write, that friendships serve different functional roles in the two sexes, “arising from different evolutionary selection pressures.”
+This strongly suggests, the authors write, that friendships serve different functional roles for men and women, “arising from different evolutionary selection pressures.”

 The study also found that only 2% of women had a romantic partner but no best friend, whereas 15% of men were in this situation.

-Men more likely to have an opposite-sex best friend
+Men more likely to have an best friend of the opposite gender

-Having a best friend of the opposite sex was rare for both men and women, the study showed.
+Having a best friend of the opposite gender was rare for both men and women, the study showed.
 But this situation was considerably more common for men than for women.
-About 22% of men reported having a best friend of the opposite sex, versus only 15% of women.
+About 22% of men reported having a best friend of the opposite gender, versus only 15% of women.

 This finding reflects the fact that social networks are often divided along gender lines.
-“Even conversations readily segregate by sex once they contain more than four individuals,” the authors write.
+“Even conversations readily segregate by gender once they contain more than four individuals,” the authors write.

 Relationship breakdown: best friend forever?